iolweb/iolweb.github.io/pages/Contests/01_upcoming.md

 widget:
   title: "Upcoming Contest"
   url: '/upcoming/'
-  image: yongin.png
+  image: ventspils.jpg
-  text: '<b>Yongin, Korea</b> has been chosen as the host of the 17th International Linguistics Olympiad on July 29 - August 2nd, 2019.
-You can find the official website <a href="http://iol2019.com/">here</a>.'
+  text: "<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 20 - 24, 2020."
-title: "Yongin 2019"
+title: "Ventspils 2020"
-teaser: '<b>Yongin, Korea</b> has been chosen as the host of the 17th International Linguistics Olympiad on July 29 - August 2, 2019.
-You can find the official website <a href="http://iol2019.com/">here</a>.'
+teaser: "<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 20 - 24, 2020."
 image:
-  title: hufs.jpg
+  title: ventspils.jpg
 category: contests
 sitemap: false
 ---